 “A YCIS student, on our unique education journey, is immersed in Eastern and Western cultures whilst acquiring a high proficiency in English (including English as an Additional Language, EAL) and Chinese; unifying in high bilingual skills.
 Our students gain a new and profoundly deep appreciation of the two spectrums.”

-At first glance, YCIS seems to deliver a typically British primary education that follows the UK National Curriculum.
+At first glance, YCIS seems to deliver a typically British primary education that follows the National Curriculum for England.
 However, here’s a school that gives students a bilingual advantage that may be lacking in other international schools across Hong Kong.
 The school’s Chinese Language Programme is divided into two sections – Chinese as an Additional Language (CAL) and Chinese as a First Language (CFL) – and students are grouped according to ability.
 As well as operating a co-teaching model, the school has daily language lessons for all secondary students and regular cultural activities and culture studies courses for all lower secondary students.

-IGCSE students must take the following core subjects, English, Chinese, maths and global perspective, as well as elective courses ranging from humanities and world literature through to physics and business studies.
+IGCSE students must take the following core subjects, English, Chinese, maths, and global perspective, as well as elective courses ranging from humanities and world literature through to physics and business studies.
 It seems that while the school has a strong focus on Chinese, it is limited in its offering of modern languages.

 Moving on to the IBDP, and students can study English language and literature, Chinese language and literature, maths, sciences, design technology, environmental systems and societies, economics, history, geography, music, theatre arts, and visual arts.
 Years 12 and 13 also have regular sessions with the school’s university guidance counsellor.
 To prepare students for the IBDP, the school runs a Pre-IB Programme for Year 11 students.

 There’s another important element to the curriculum here – something the school has branded Character Education.
-Based on the global Character First programme, these lessons teach and encourage positive social and Christian values like kindness, diligence and responsibility through activities such as reading, drama, and arts and crafts; they also focus on issues faced by students as they approach adulthood.
+Based on the global Character First programme, these lessons teach and encourage positive social and Christian values like kindness, diligence, and responsibility through activities such as reading, drama, and arts and crafts; they also focus on issues faced by students as they approach adulthood.

-Academia aside, there are art, music and drama classes that tend to be the last lesson of the day.
-In sport, students take PE lessons and have the opportunity to compete in local and regional leagues such as the Association of China and Mongolia International Schools (ACAMIS), the International Schools Sports Federation Hong Kong (ISSFHK) and Hong Kong Schools Sports Federation (HKSSF).
+Academia aside, there are art, music, and drama classes that tend to be the last lesson of the day.
+In sport, students take PE lessons and have the opportunity to compete in local and regional leagues such as the Association of China and Mongolia International Schools (ACAMIS), the International Schools Sports Federation Hong Kong (ISSFHK), and Hong Kong Schools Sports Federation (HKSSF).

 An holistic education